Location and Accessibility:

 There are ramps to enter the building from the St. Paul Street entrance and Head Street entrance and a lift to access all floors.
 There are two accessible washroom in the building, plus a few genderless washrooms.
-Willow members do not have to be sober to participate, and we follow our Code of Conduct to make decisions based on behaviour and safety.
+Willow members do not have to be sober to participate, and we follow our Code of Conduct in our Member Handbook to make decisions based on behaviour and safety.
 Oftentimes, members are nervous to attend the first time due to symptoms of their mental health.
 Staff are available at the start of each program to welcome you into the building and help you feel more comfortable being in a new space with new people.
 Call or text our cellphone 905-328-9277 if you need assistance.

 Parking and Bus Terminal

 There is a small, free parking lot at the corner of Bond Street and Head Street and paid parking on the streets.
 Parking is free after 6 PM.
 The St. Catharines Bus Terminal is 400 metres away.